 FAMILIES WHO WORK FOR LOW WAGES face impossible choices-buy clothing or heat the house, purchase groceries or pay the rent.
 The result can be spiralling debt, constant anxiety and long-term health problems.
-In many cases it means that the adults in the family are working long hours, often at two or three jobs, just to pay for basic necessities.
+In many cases it means that parents are working long hours, often at multiple jobs, just to pay for basic necessities.
 They have little time to spend with their family, much less to help their children with school work or to participate in community activities.

 The frustration of working harder only to fall further behind is one to which many Canadians can relate.
-Recent CCPA research shows that most families are taking home a smaller share of the economic pie despite working longer hours, getting more education and contributing to a growing economy.
+CCPA research shows that most families are taking home a smaller share of the economic pie despite working longer hours, getting more education and contributing to a growing economy.